jkmulq/cvr-cleaning/README.md

 # CVR Cleaning

-This repository cleans Danish public procurement data and prepares CVR-number matches for winners and buyers in the KFST and OpenTender data sources.
+This repository cleans Danish public procurement data and prepares CVR-number matches for winners and buyers across three data sources — KFST, OpenTender, and TED (the EU notice XML) — and concatenates them into one combined winner dataset and one combined buyer dataset.

 The README is a navigation and replication guide.
 For substantive data-quality details, see: